lucianpls/mod_brunsli/README.md

 A brunsli to JPEG convertor output filter

 [Brunsli][] is a fast lossless JPEG recompressor that is included in the [committee draft of the JPEG XL standard][CD].
-This Apache HTTPD module allows serving standard JPEGs from precompressed Brunsli files, saving about 20% of the JPEG storage space.
+This Apache HTTPD module allows serving legacy JPEGs from recompressed Brunsli files, saving about 20% of the JPEG storage space.

 [Brunsli]: https://github.com/google/brunsli
 [CD]: https://arxiv.org/abs/1908.03565